eLearning, Instructional Design

 Asynchronous technologies break the time space barrier and don’t require that teacher and student be online at the exact same time.
 However, communication can still take place through discussion forums, emails, video tutorials, wikis, lecture notes and blogs (to name only a few asynchronous technologies).

-Knowing which of these two methods you’ll use will help you start to define a list of features you would like your Learning Management Software to have.
+Knowing which of these two methods you’ll use will help you start to define a list of features you need your Learning Management Software to have.

-For a lot of adult learners and lifelong learners grades are generally not considered as important as having some tangible new skill to take away from their learning experience at the end of their journey.
-After all, at some point your students will likely know if they have learnt what it is you set out to teach them.
+For a lot of adult students and lifelong learners, grades are generally not considered as important as having some tangible new skill to take away from their learning experience.
+After all, at some point your students will likely know if they learned what it is you set out to teach them.

-Finding a way to incorporate progress measurement tools into your LMS is hugely important and will likely become more important as learner outcomes is becoming increasingly important as education becomes a more competitive field.
+Finding a way to incorporate progress measurement tools into your LMS is hugely important and will likely become increasingly important as education becomes a more competitive field.
 This could mean the inclusion of features like grade-books, progress bars, progress reports and so on.

 An LMS needs to be equally concerned with teachers’ needs just as much as the student’s needs.

 The technology used within an LMS is pretty fascinating… but it can also get pretty complex and daunting pretty quickly.
 Don’t’ forget, you’ll be the one working with the LMS all of the time.
 You’ll know it inside and out.
-Your students on the other hand may not “get it” as quickly as you do.
+On the other hand, your own students may not “get it” as quickly as you do.

-For this reason, no matter how simple you want your LMS to be, it’s always nice to include a short video or tutorial in their first section of their course that walks them through the LMS software they will be learning on.
+For this reason, no matter how simple you want your LMS to be, it is always recommended to include a short video or tutorial in the first section of their course that walks them through the LMS software they will be learning on.
 This tutorial should teach them how to send emails, contribute to conversations, submit assignments and so on.
 That way, once they are done educating themselves on the technology, 100% of their energy can be put into their course work.

-In a recent blog post on online course development we chatted with Rosemary M. Lehman, Ph.D. whose book “Motivating and Retaining Online Students: Research-Based Strategies That Work” points out that some studies show that as many as 50%-70% of students drop out of their online courses! one of the main reasons that students give for dropping out of their online classes is the “feeling of isolation”.
+In a recent blog post about online course development we chatted with Rosemary M. Lehman, Ph.D. whose book “Motivating and Retaining Online Students: Research-Based Strategies That Work” points out that some studies show that as many as 50%-70% of students drop out of their online courses!
+One of the main reasons that students give for dropping out of online classes is the “feeling of isolation”.

 For this reason, it’s almost always beneficial to find a way to incorporate some type of social platform that allows your students and teachers to interact using both proactive and reactive communication strategies.

-We have published an entire blog post on Social LMS as one of the key components on online education.
+Be sure to check out our blog post on Social LMS as one of the key components in online education.

 Lastly, don’t underestimate the importance of educational beauty.
-What is educational beauty you ask?
-Well I’m not entirely sure… but it’s just something you know when you see it.
-For example, when your standing in the hallway of your university and you feel proud to be there.
+What exactly is educational beauty you ask?
+Well I’m not entirely sure… but it is something you know when you see it.
+For example, when you’re standing in the hallway of your university and you feel proud to be there.